 - Corinne & Joseph Schwartz Professorship in Surgery

-- Francis X. Kelly Chair in Trauma Surgery
+- Honorable Francis X. Kelly Distinguished Professorship in Trauma Surgery

 - John Young Professorship in Urology